defano/wyldcard/README.md

 end y
 ```

-Like variables, parts, properties and the message box can also be used to store value.
-When placing a value into a field, the text contents of the field are changed.
-When placing a value into a button, the button's `contents` property is changed (the contents property does not affect the button's appearance in any way).
+Parts, properties and the message box can also be used to store value.
+When placing a value into a field, the text of the field is changed.
+When placing a value into a button, the button's `contents` property is changed (the `contents` property does not affect the button's appearance in any way).

 For example: